elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 # Elasticsearch::Persistence

-This library provides a persistence layer for Ruby domain objects in Elasticsearch, using the Repository and ActiveRecord patterns.
+Persistence layer for Ruby domain objects in Elasticsearch, using the Repository and ActiveRecord patterns.

 The library is compatible with Ruby 1.9.3 (or higher) and Elasticsearch 1.0 (or higher).